Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question is more precise and will give you information that is not necessarily being talked about in articles or evident on the careers page.
 Itl also help you contextualize whether or not you’d be joining a team expecting growth (and thus, potentially opportunities) or if the company will be investing in other areas.

-## What would you say is the time spent on creating new products/projects?
+## What Would You Say is the time Spent on Creating New products/projects?

 ### Who to Ask:
 CEO / Founder